 Before we get into selection criteria, it’s crucial to get the basics down so you can be sure you choose the right speargun.
 Basic number one: there are three types of spearguns leading the market today.
 Those two types of spearguns are pneumatic and band powered.
 Let’s take a quick look at some of the key identifiers of each type of speargun.

 - Pneumatic Spearguns – These spearguns were popular during the 1960s and 1970s, but are only used in a few parts of the world today.
 Many divers preferred these guns originally because they fired with minimal recoil and allowed divers to make longer-range shots with more accuracy.
-That being said, the power of this model is limited to the strength of the diver using it.
+The power of this model is limited to the strength of the diver using it.
 These spearguns also require regular maintenance in order to maintain maximum performance.

 - Traditional Band Powered Spearguns – One advantage of operating a band powered speargun is its nearly complete silence when firing.
 Considering how easy it is to both maintain and use this piece of spearfishing equipment, it’s no wonder most underwater hunters prefer it to old school pneumatic spearguns.